MikeHopley/ftl-ships-guide/mantis-b.md

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
 [Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you’ll need to run relays, and the timing is very tight.

 Leave one Mantis in piloting (to start the FTL charging immediately), and put the other in sensors.
-This delays boarding by under 2 seconds, but occasionally stops you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 Sector 1 distress beacons are worth visiting.
 Even without blue options, distress beacons can give crew, and are safer on average.
 The Boarding Drone has a low-scrap blue option.